 Class Teacher: Miss Neville and Miss Stuart (Friday Mornings)

 Teaching Assistants: Mrs Samantha Pilkington and Mrs Cassie Turvill-Smith

 Welcome to Willow class.

 Welcome to Year R. We are Willow Class.

 The staff who work in Early years are: Miss Neville, Mrs Pilkington and Mrs Turvill-Smith

 Please feel free to talk about your child with any of the Early Years staff in the morning, or after school.

 We love celebrating your child’s achievements and you are always welcome to see what we have been learning.

 In this half term, we will be learning lots of new and exciting things!
 Our focus lessons are detailed below.
 Our focus for this half term is We’re going on Holiday, exploring how we connect to the sea to travel and why and getting creative with lots of holiday learning opportunities.

 We teach children to read through daily phonics lessons.
 This half term we will be consolidating our Phonics knowledge including the di-graphs and tri-graphs in Phase 3 and Phase 4 blends.
 We will also be including all the tricky words.
 We use Letters and Sounds supported by Jolly Phonics to teach phonics.

 During the year we will be learning all about the numbers 0-20 and looking at concepts relating to space, shape, and measure.
-During this half term, we will concentrate on the beginnings of addition and subtraction, as well as looking at some measurement.
+During this half term, we will concentrate on consolidating addition and subtraction, as well as looking at some measurement.
 We will also introduce the beginning of division as halving and sharing.
 Each week we will delve deeper into the area of learning and look at all things relating to it.
-We will look at what the number looks like with practical resources and what other numbers are hidden within it!

 The children will be given to be given a reading book to take home and read with their grown-up.
 Their book will be changed twice a week.
 It is important to read with them daily as it will really support their development in reading and writing and it provides a great opportunity for you to have some concentrated time with your child.